ThatGuySam/grandocs/src/docs/grandMA2/backup_menu_save_as_grandMA3/en/3.9/index.md

 	<li>Fixture types with more than 8 192 channel sets in an attribute do not convert the channel sets after the 8 192th channel set.</li>
 	<li>The grandMA2 Xkeys&nbsp;<span class="hardkey">X5</span>,&nbsp;<span class="hardkey">X6</span>,&nbsp;<span class="hardkey">X15</span>, and&nbsp;<span class="hardkey">X16</span>&nbsp;are not converted.</li>
 	<li>The option "Save to grandMA3" is not supported on grandMA2 onPC running in the Parallels Desktop application.</li>
+	<li>Macro commands can not be converted.
+Macro syntax have to be verified manually by the user in grandMA3.</li>
+	<li>Type and target of remotes are not converted.</li>
 </ul>

 <div style="page-break-after: always" class="ck_pagebreak"><span style="display:none">&nbsp;</span></div>